About Me

 Hi, I’m Sarah, I have a Master’s in Social Work from Simmons University and I’m a licensed clinical social worker.

-I love working with the 2SLGBTQ+ community on identity stuff, healing from religious and spiritual trauma, and just figuring out how to be your most authentic self.
-My approach is all about healing, restorative justice, and honoring your story—using decolonized, trauma-informed practices that keep your background and culture at the forefront.
-My goal is to create a safe space where you can reclaim your power, explore your truth, and move toward a more fulfilling, whole version of yourself.
+As a therapist, I work with the 2SLGBTQ+ community on matters of identity, healing from religious and spiritual trauma, and navigating the journey to becoming your most authentic self.
+My approach centers on healing, restorative justice, and honoring your unique story—using decolonized, trauma-informed practices that prioritize your background and culture.
+My goal is to create a safe, supportive space where you can reclaim your power, explore your truth, and work toward becoming a more fulfilled and whole version of yourself.

 A person with tattoos and shoulder-length hair stands in a cozy room with wooden shelves, books, and decorative items, in front of a window with diamond-shaped panes, dressed in a sleeveless black top and black wide-leg pants.